fatihgezerx/LocalizationSystem/README.md

 }
 ```

 4. Click **Translate**.
-Missing translations are filled in for every language you added in step 2.
+Missing translations are filled in for every language you added in step 2, then click **Save Data** to write them to disk.

 ![Translated table](LocalizationSystem/ScreenShots/Data.png)